Brigid: In early Irish literature

 Cormac's Glossary, written by Christian scribes in the 9th century and based on earlier sources, says that Brigit was a goddess and daughter of the Dagda.
 It describes her as a "goddess of poets" and "woman of wisdom" or sage, who is also famous for her "protecting care".
 It says that Brigit has two sisters: Brigit the physician or "woman of healing", and Brigit the smith.
 It explains that from these, all goddesses in Ireland are called Brigit; suggesting that it "may have been more of a title than a personal name".

 The Lebor Gabála Érenn also calls Brigit a poetess and daughter of the Dagda.
 It says she has two oxen, Fea and Femen, from whom are named Mag Fea (the plain of the River Barrow) and Mag Femin (the plain of the River Suir).
 Elsewhere, these are named as the two oxen of Dil, "radiant of beauty," which may have been a byname for Brigid.
 It also says she possesses the "king of boars", Torc Triath (from whom the plain of Treithirne is named), and the "king of wethers", Cirb (from whom the plain of Cirb is named).
 The animals were said to cry out whenever plundering was committed in Ireland.
 This suggests Brigid was a guardian goddess of domesticated animals.

-In Cath Maige Tuired, Bríg is the wife of Bres and bears him a son, Ruadán.
+In Cath Maige Tuired, Bríd is the wife of Bres and bears him a son, Ruadán.
 His name is cognate to several words in Indo-European languages that mean "red, rust", etc. The story says she began the custom of keening, a combination of wailing and singing, while mourning the death of Ruadán.
 She is credited in the same passage with inventing a whistle used for night travel.

 In her English retellings of Irish myth, Lady Augusta Gregory describes Brigit as "a woman of poetry, and poets worshipped her, for her sway was very great and very noble.
 And she was a woman of healing along with that, and a woman of smith's work, and it was she first made the whistle for calling one to another through the night."